frc123/miio-cpp/README.md

 # miio-cpp

-This is my Mi Home protocal C++ implementation.
+This is Mi Home protocal C++ implementation.

 You may carry out secondary development to apply to your furniture.